 Florida Comparative Fault Statutes

-Florida’s comparative fault statute governs how much responsibility a negligent person bears for an accident.
+Florida’s modified comparative fault statute governs how much responsibility a negligent person bears for an accident.
 If the court finds that the defendant was negligent and the plaintiff also contributed to the accident, the court can reduce the damages.
 Usually, the court reduces the amount by the percentage of fault attributed to the plaintiff.
+In addition, Florida has a 51% bar to recovery rule in place.
+This means that if the injured victim is found to be mostly at fault for the accident, they cannot recover any compensation.

 Florida No-Fault Insurance Laws – Personal Injury Protection (PIP)